(Photo from FindAGrave, Mt. Pleasant Cemetery)

 1859-1937 and 1848-1923

-Other two sisters of Anna and Mary, also involved in Church and other causes.
+Amy and Charlotte, the sisters of Anna and Mary, were also involved in Church and other causes.
 Both died in Summit but lived in Newark.

 Charlotte Ward Nuttman Duryee